OlivierLD/Passe-Coque/code/wind.generator/README.md

 # Wind Generator
 ## Based on a stepper motor

+We want to use the wind energy to store 5V current in a powerbank, or such kind of storage.

 Many such examples exist on the Internet.
 - [All About Converting Stepper Motors To Generators](https://www.youtube.com/watch?v=-zCTggoh994&t=102s)
 - [LowTech lab: Wind Turbine](https://wiki.lowtechlab.org/wiki/L%27%C3%A9olienne/en-gb)